 Larger dog breeds do need walking more, so are best suited to active owners who have the time to spend with them.
 They’ll also require larger accessories such as large dog beds and are likely to eat more of the best dog food, which is something to bear in mind if you’re thinking of adopting a large dog breed.

-We’ve rounded up five of the largest dog breeds in the world and delved a little into their characters so you can get to know them a bit better.
+We’ve rounded up seven of the largest dog breeds in the world and delved a little into their characters so you can get to know them a bit better.
 Whether you’re a fan of big dogs or not, we’re sure you’ll love these friendly giants.

 - Best dry dog food: Which brand of dry food is king of the kibble?